shielings/waltonpedia/README.md

 This is not a replacement for any of the previous ways of passing on information.
 They will all work together.
 For example, the intranet should still be used to access formal guidelines, but you may need to ask someone how to find it.
 You may need an email to remind you to sign up for grand round on the wiki.

 ### What makes this better than the intranet, emails etc...?
-- Rapid access - a short, memorable URL
+- Rapid access access from anywhere with internet, on any device with a web browser using a short, memorable URL - [walton.wiki](walton.wiki)
 - (Mostly) Open - public access for non-sensitive data
 - Editable by any Walton Centre staff willing to make improvements
-- Pervasive (access from anywhere with internet, on any device with a web browser)
 - Consistent - no more "old PDFs" found in emails
 - Highly auditable - every update to every page is kept and labelled with the author's name.
 Recent changes are highlighted for scrutiny by other editors.
-- Enjoyable to use which retains a sparkle of our personalities!
+- User-centric design

 |                     |  Intranet | Emails | Pinboards  | Word-of-mouth | Waltonpedia |
 |---------------------|:---------:|:------:|:----------:|:--------------:|:-----------:|